-Diego MUÑOZ Postdoctoral Fellow, CREDO - Centre de Recherche et de Documentation sur l'Océanie, France Administrative areas: Rapa Nui - Easter Island (Chile), French Polynesia Places: Polynesia, Chili, Rapa Nui (Easter Island) Keywords: Kinship, Land Dispute, Law and Culture, Migration, Regional History, Social Change, Social Organization, Tourism, Cultural Change, Diasporas
+Diego MUÑOZ Postdoctoral Fellow, Ludwig-Maximilians University Munich at Social and Cultural Anthropology, Germany Administrative areas: Rapanui - Easter Island (Chile), French Polynesia Places: Rapa Nui (Easter Island), Polynesia, Chili, French Polynesia, Gambier Islands, Society Islands Keywords: Kinship, Land Dispute, Law and Culture, Migration, Regional History, Social Change, Social Organization, Tourism, Cultural Change, Diasporas

 Dominik SCHIEDER Lecturer, Department of Social Sciences at University of Siegen, Germany Administrative areas: Fiji, Samoa Places: Fiji Islands, Samoa Keywords: Migration, Social Organization, Agency, Applied Anthropology, Class, Colonial Discourse, Colonial Imagination, Colonialism, Complexity, Conflict

-Christophe SERRA MALLOL Associate Professor, ISTHIA at Université Toulouse Jean Jaurès, France Administrative areas: French Polynesia, New Caledonia, Rapa Nui - Easter Island (Chile) Places: Polynesia Keywords: Food and Nutrition, Gender, Identity, Globalization, Sex Workers, Social Change
+Christophe SERRA-MALLOL Associate Professor, ISTHIA at Université Toulouse Jean Jaurès, France Administrative areas: French Polynesia, New Caledonia, Rapanui - Easter Island (Chile), Vanuatu, Wallis and Futuna Places: Polynesia, Melanesia Keywords: Food and Nutrition, Gender, Identity, Globalization, Sex Workers, Social Change

 Roy SMITH Senior Lecturer, Dept of International Studies at Nottingham Trent University, United Kingdom Administrative areas: Kiribati, Marshall Islands, Palau, Tuvalu Places: Melanesia, Micronesia, Polynesia Keywords: Citizenship, Climate Change, Conflict, Diasporas, Disaster, Environment, Food and Nutrition, Globalization, Migration, Nuclear Issues